Carbon Reduction Plan

 Declaration and Sign Off

-This Carbon Reduction Plan has been completed in accordance with PPN 06/21 and associated guidance and reporting standard for Carbon Reduction Plans.
+This Carbon Reduction Plan has been completed in accordance with PPN 06/21 (Procurement Policy Note: Taking account of Carbon Reduction Plans in the procurement of major government contracts) and associated guidance and reporting standard for Carbon Reduction Plans.

 Emissions have been reported and recorded in accordance with the published reporting standard for Carbon Reduction Plans and the GHG Reporting Protocol corporate standard (*1) and uses the appropriate Government emission conversion factors for greenhouse gas company reporting (*2).